 - Employment problems

 - Difficulty controlling anger

 - Relationship problems

-- Other experts suggest that ODD is a way for kids to cope with the frustration and emotional pain associated with having ADHD.
+• According to other researchers, ODD is a way for children to deal with the frustration and emotional distress that comes with getting ADHD.

 Oppositional Defiant Disorder

 A pattern of disobedient, aggressive, and rebellious conduct against authority figures is known as an oppositional defiant disorder.